 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks This course is a relatively advanced look at network functions, which analyzes those functions from a troubleshooting perspective.
+Lecture) 15 wks This course is a relatively advanced look at analyzing network functions from a troubleshooting perspective.
 Students will learn techniques required to support and troubleshoot networks on a daily basis.
-This course also introduces the student to concepts and terminology encompassing generic networking and routed WANs.
+This course also introduces concepts and terminology encompassing generic networking and routed WANs.
 Particular attention is devoted to the TCP/IP protocol and how its addressing scheme functions to provide network and host addresses and can be used to subnet a large network into more manageable segments.
-It will provide students with the basic abilities required to install, configure, administer. and troubleshoot equipment and TCP/IP.
-Students will be expected to demonstrate their expertise using a "hands-on" approach whenever possible.
-Equipment used in this class will include servers. hubs, switches, and routers.
-Prerequisites: CPT 147 and CPT 235, or two or more years of IT work experience.
+It will provide students with the basic abilities required to install, configure, administer, and troubleshoot equipment and TCP/IP.
+Students will be expected to demonstrate their expertise using a "hands-on" approach when possible.
+Equipment used will include servers, hubs, switches, and routers.
+Prerequisites: CPT 147 and CPT 235 , or two or more years of IT work experience.